Director: Wilfred Jackson

 ‘Mickey in Arabia’ can be described as ‘Gallopin’ Gaucho‘ in Arabia.

 In this short Mickey and Minnie are tourists visiting some mythical Arabian country on a camel.
 Here they meet Pete, who has both his legs here, and who apparently is some sort of sheik.
-Pete captures Minnie, which leads to a continuous series of gags.
+Pete captures Minnie, which leads to an exciting finale, which consists of continuous series of gags.

 The adventure notwithstanding, the Disney story men didn’t forget to fill the short with gags, making ‘Mickey in Arabia’ a fast paced and funny short.
 It also has a great score, which makes excellent use of Albert Ketèlbey’s ‘In a Persian Market’ to create an Arabian atmosphere.

 With ‘Mickey in Arabia’, the studio had hit the jackpot storywise, and in the next two years Mickey would play the little hero more often, with delightful results.
 Indeed, already in the same year, ‘Mickey in Arabia’ would be topped by the even more excellent ‘Touchdown Mickey’ and ‘The Klondike Kid’.

 Watch ‘Mickey in Arabia’ yourself and tell me what you think: